aquohn/hacktest/README.md

 - If buying, calculate the total value of the portfolio, and calculate the fraction of that value which should go to that ticker.
 Purchase the corresponding number of shares.
 - If selling, put any extra cash in a reserve fund (SGOV by default).

 Trades use the closing price of the day, ignoring bid-ask spreads, and fractional shares are not supported.
-Margin interest is not accounted for, although this strategy should not allow the account balance to go negative unless things line up very nicely.
+Margin interest is not accounted for, although buy orders will not be filled if there is a cash deficit and no reserve funds, which should limit the deficit.

 The `buysell` function will be called in sequence over the range of dates which the strategy is being evaluated over.
 Management of any internal state is left to the implementation of the `buysell` function.

 Currently, only two strategies are implemented, buy-and-hold and a simple momentum strategy.
-Further strategies following this format can be implemented in `strategy.py`.
+Additional strategies following this format can be implemented in `strategy.py`.